Wolverine971/9takes/src/blog/people/politicians/Ronald-Reagan.md

 	/>
 </div>

+> **Disclaimer** This analysis of Ronald Reagan's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Ronald Reagan.

 <p class="firstLetter">Ronald Reagan, the 40th President of the United States, is often described as a calm and easy-going leader.
 This demeanor is often associated with Enneagram Type 9, known as the "Peacemaker."
 In this blog post, we will explore why Ronald Reagan is an Enneagram Type 9 and provide examples from his life.</p>

 ## Desire for peace and harmony